pluumenbrownie/heatzone/README.md

 This project can be split up in two parts:
  1. The listener
  1. The webinterface

-This split architecture allows me to, for example, update the website without having to stop the data collection of the listener.
+This split architecture allows you to, for example, update the website without having to stop the data collection of the listener.

 # Installation